electron/electron/docs/api/browser-window.md

 # BrowserWindow

-The `BrowserWindow` class gives you the ability to create a browser window, for
+The `BrowserWindow` class gives you the ability to create a browser window.
+For
 example:

 ```javascript